To describe the meaning of the symbol in our logo, we need to explain a bit more about ROUNDMAP™.

 Contextual ─ In pursuit of higher productivity, the division of frontline activities has led to functional, mental, and data silos that tend to frustrate effective communication and collaboration between specialist teams, thereby hindering the seamless delivery of unique and surpassing customer experiences that most customers want, prefer, and expect in our digital age.

-Furthermore, we know siloization impedes the organization’s readiness to change, as noted by Harvard, as innovation hinges more and more on the interfaces between (and not within) functions.
+Furthermore, we know siloization impedes the organization’s readiness to change, as noted by Harvard, as innovation hinges more and more on the interfaces between functions.

-Design Principles ─ While the ROUNDMAP™ uses four distinct colors, pointing to four departments, we wanted our symbol to show that customers do not perceive brands as separated teams, rather as one undivided entity.
+Design Principles ─ While the ROUNDMAP™ uses four distinct colors, we wanted our symbol to show that customers do not perceive brands as separated teams, rather as one identity.
+And that each team, although separated by function, needs to act as one.
+This is represented by encircling of the four C’s.

 To design a symbol to represent your guiding principles isn’t easy.
 It often takes a lot of design iterations and many U-turns to get it right.